LiorKogan/V1/README.md

   - evaluated to zero when _aggop_ is _sum_/_distinct_ (see Q320v2, Q321v2)
   - evaluated to {} / [] when _aggop_ is _set_/_bag_/_union_/_intersection_ (see Q318)

-Entity tags defined right of an 'O' cannot be used in identicality, nonidenticality, and order constraints defined left of the 'O'.
+Entity-tags defined right of an 'O' cannot be used in identicality, nonidenticality, and order constraints defined left of the 'O'.

 Entity type-tags, defined right of an 'O' cannot be used in entity-type constraints defined left of the 'O'.

 Relationship type-tags defined right of an 'O' cannot be used in relationship-type constraints defined left of the 'O'.

-Entity tags, entity type-tags, and relationship type-tags defined right of an 'O' can be used in aggregators defined left of the 'O':
+Entity-tags, entity type-tags, and relationship type-tags defined right of an 'O' can be used in aggregators defined left of the 'O':

 - A/M/R aggregators: ___T___ may contain tags defined right of an 'O'
 - A1/A3/M aggregators: ___B___ may contain tags defined right of an 'O' (see Q295, Q320, Q321v1)